-- 1. As at the date on which this Disclosure Statement is signed: - the Disclosure Statement contains all the information that is required by the Order; and (a) - (b) the Disclosure Statement is not false or misleading. - 2.
-During the year ended 30 June 2021: - the Bank complied with all Conditions of Registration applicable during the period except as noted on page 80; (a) - (b) credit exposures to connected persons were not contrary to the interests of the Banking Group; and - (c) the Bank had systems in place to monitor and control adequately material risks of the Banking Group, including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk and other business risks, and that those systems were being properly applied.
+- 1. As at the date on which this Disclosure Statement is signed: - (a) the Disclosure Statement contains all the information that is required by the Order; and - (b) the Disclosure Statement is not false or misleading. - 2.
+During the year ended 30 June 2022: - (a) the Bank complied with all Conditions of Registration applicable during the period; - (b) credit exposures to connected persons were not contrary to the interests of the Banking Group; and - (c) the Bank had systems in place to monitor and control adequately material risks of the Banking Group, including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk, operational risk and other business risks, and that those systems were being properly applied.